 A honeymoon should not only be enjoyable but affordable as well.
-Most couples spend a total of $4,500 on average for a one-week honeymoon abroad, or 12% of their total wedding cost.
-Get free estimates from honeymoon travel specialist near you.
+Most couples spend a total of $4,500 on average for a one-week honeymoon abroad or 12% of their total wedding cost.

 Planning an amazing honeymoon is often one of the most exciting parts of the wedding planning process for many couples but is often one of the last things to be considered.
 Since many couples end up footing the bill for the honeymoon themselves, budget is often an issue, which can sometimes hinder the reality of an exotic honeymoon destination.